 The leader of Trees gave us a brief rundown of the organization while we all passed around sunblock.
 I showcased my competency right off the bat by inadvertently squirting too much into my hands.
 I proceeded to smear all of this into my skin, looking like I was getting ready to go to a costume party as Powder.

 “Oh my god,” Lauren laughed, spooning some lotion off my arm with her fingers.
 Some stranger from another department followed suit and I felt so violated.
 Then, in a moment of HOW AM I GOING TO RID MYSELF OF THIS LOTION, I slapped some onto Patrick’s arm.
-Lucas, rounding out our 10th floor quadrant, gave me the universal “I’m good!” motion as I turned my splooge-hands toward him.
+Lucas, rounding out our 10th floor quadrant representation, gave me the universal “I’m good!” motion as I turned my splooge-hands toward him.

 I had nowhere else to rub my hands so I just shoved them into my orange work gloves, sunblock-splooge and all.